 The project team is grateful to the STAP reviewer for comments and constructive suggestions to strengthen the contents and presentation of this proposal.
-Below is a description of specific actions taken in response to the STAP comments which were provided in two separate rounds (answers in italic following the original STAP comment).
+Below is a description of specific actions taken in response to the STAP comments (answers in italic following the original STAP comment).
+The project reviewer provided the team with a first round of comments, some of which were addressed immediately in a revised version of the document.
+However, not all comments could be fully addressed as some of the team experts were not available at that particular time.
+In this final version, the team attempts to incorporate and address all the STAP reviewer comments provided in the second round of comments.